CharlesAverill/satyrn/README.md

 * `cell [cell_name] [content_type](python/markdown) [add_content](y/n)`
     - Creates cell with given parameters
     - All cells require unique names
+    - The first cell created will always be treated as the "root" cell, and will always be executed first in a complete execution call.
     - Set `content_type` to "python" for python cells
     - If `add_content` is "y", a text box will pop up.
 Input your python code here.
 * `remove [cell_name]`